metacpan/metacpan-cpan-extracted/distros/C/Clone-Choose/README.md

 # DESCRIPTION

 `Clone::Choose` checks several different modules which provides a `clone()` function and selects an appropriate one.
-The default preferrence is
+The default preference is

     Clone